-Dr. Steven M. Altschuler has been chief executive officer of The Children’s Hospital of Philadelphia (CHOP) since 2000.
-Previously, Steve served in many leadership roles at CHOP including: division chief of Gastroenterology, physician-in-chief, inaugural holder of the Leonard and Madlyn Abramson Endowed Chair in Pediatrics and professor and chair of the Department of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+Dr. Steven M. Altschuler was the chief executive officer of The Children’s Hospital of Philadelphia (CHOP) from 2000 to 2015.
+Steve served in many leadership roles at CHOP including: division chief of Gastroenterology, physician-in-chief, inaugural holder of the Leonard and Madlyn Abramson Endowed Chair in Pediatrics and professor and chair of the Department of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.

-Steve’s tenure as CHOP’s CEO has seen the most significant growth in the Hospital’s 160-year history.
+Steve’s tenure as CHOP’s CEO saw the most significant growth in the Hospital’s 160-year history.
 Beyond its Main Campus in University City, CHOP maintains an extensive Care Network that provides primary, specialty and urgent care at over 50 locations in the Philadelphia region.
 The Hospital’s International Medicine program—encompassing patient care, professional education and clinical partnerships—is one of the largest in the world.
 A respected advocate for children’s health, Steve has spearheaded innovative multi-institution efforts to better coordinate services for complex patients, thus reducing financial burden and improving care.

 In forming Spark Therapeutics, Steve led the creation of the Hospital’s first for-profit enterprise in gene therapy.